danvuk567/SP500-Stock-Analysis/Python-Sector-Sub_Industry-Performance-Analysis/readme.md

 ![SP500_GICS_Sector_Returns_Python.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_GICS_Sector_Returns_Python.jpg?raw=true)

-We can see that the **Consumer Staples** Sector had the lowest Annualized % Return of **-2.55%** but with lowest Annualized Volatility of **14.86%*. **Consumer Staples** stocks are not growth stocks and are usually a safe haven during economic downturns and/or used for more consistent returns and dividends.
+We can see that the **Communication Services** Sector had the lowest Annualized % Return of **-1.50%**.
+The **Consumer Staples** Sector has the lowest Annualized Volatility at **14.32%**.
+Consumer Staples stocks are not growth stocks and are usually a safe haven during economic downturns and/or used for more consistent returns and dividends.
 That is why they don't typically reflect high volatility.
 Over the past 4 years, the economy exhibited resiliance and periods of strong growth causing stronger investments in other Sectors.
-We see that the **Energy** Sector had the highest Annualized % Return of **25.58%** but came at a cost of highest Annulaized Downside Volatility of **22.35%**.
+We see that the **Energy** Sector had the highest Annualized % Return of **26.72%** but came at a cost of highest Annualized Downside Volatility of **21.90%**.
 The **Energy** Sector is often subject to significant discrepancies in supply and demand for oil and gas, leading to volatile price fluctuations, particularly during economic downturns or geopolitical risks.

 We can show the Sector Cumulative % Return impact in a **Bubble Chart** using our custom function *plot_returns_bubble_chart*.